10 Advantages to Public Education

 Diversity

-Because public schools admit all children in the community, those that attend the schools are more likely to be in classrooms with other children that don’t think, act or look exactly like them.
+Because public schools admit all children in the community, those who attend the schools are more likely to be in classrooms with other children who don’t think, act, or look exactly like them.
 Students are more apt to be exposed to students from different cultures or income levels.
 They may learn to work with other students with mental and physical disabilities.
-The diversity of the student body can be an important learning experience in itself for all of the children that attend a particular school.
+The diversity of the student body can be an essential learning experience for all children attending a particular school.

 Class Sizes

 According to the website for New York Schools, funding for schools is often dependent on the number of students in a school, with consideration for smaller, more manageable classroom sizes.
-Typically, class sizes in public schools tend to remain smaller in the early years, from kindergarten through about third grade.
-At that point, classes may gradually grow in accordance to the students’ age and ability to work independently.
+Typically, class sizes in public schools tend to remain more minor in the early years, from kindergarten through about third grade.
+Then, classes may gradually grow according to the students’ age and ability to work independently.

 Here is another video discussing the advantages of public education.